-A Key is made by selecting one or more doors and the schedule they may be opened.
-A single Key may be given to one or more people, giving them access to all the Key's doors.
-You may also decide whether someone can share their Key with guests.
-When making access changes for a group of people, just change their Key and everyone with that Key will be updated.
+A Key is a set of doors with specific schedules that determine when they can be opened.
+A single Key can be assigned to one or more people, giving them access to all the doors in that Key.
+When making access changes for a group of people, simply modify their Key, and the changes will apply to everyone with that Key.

 How do I give someone a new Key without changing their door codes?

 If you revoke someone's Key, their door codes for that Key's doors will be permanently deleted.
 To avoid this, make sure to give them the new Key with the same doors before revoking the old Key.

 For example, Tracy has Key A with Door 1 and Door 2.
 To move Tracy to Key B (also with Door 1 and Door 2), give Tracy Key B first and then revoke Key A. Their door codes will remain the same.

 - Add the person to the new Key